 MY EXPERIENCE WITH REDBUBBLE

 Redbubble used to be good for me, but I’m not too sure now.
 With increasing competition it’s been getting hard to make sales even though I have uploaded more than 100 pieces of artwork over the past 5 years.
 As you can see below, I have earned around $50 in 12 months — which is a bit disappointing considering I made the same amount in one month in 2016.

 All the same, I really like how easy it is to upload artwork and get paid on Redbubble.
 While I haven’t done advertising so far, it looks like I will need to do some promotion and marketing to find success there.

 Redbubble is a well-designed, easy-to-use platform with a nice variety of products.
-If your artwork is of good quality and you promote them well, it should be easy to earn a steady income there with little to no maintenance.
+If your artwork is of good quality and you promote them well, it should be easy to be earning a steady income and making money with Redbubble with little to no maintenance.